martinbremmer/cyclonedds/docs/dev/multi_process_testing.md

 //
 // Then we have the actual test runner.
 //
-// It'll take the suite and test.
+// It'll take a suite and test.
 Then it'll start every process of
-// that test by restarting this application (identified by exe) a few
+// that test by restarting this application (identified by exe) a
-// times with the proper arguments to identify those processes.
+// few times with the proper arguments to identify those processes.
+//
+// To get the main() to call the proper process entry function, it
+// needs to be able to identify the suite, test and process.
+This is
+// done by the supplying -s(uite), -t(est) and -p(rocess) arguments.
 //
 static int
 mpt_run_test(const char *exe, mpt_suite_t *suite, mpt_test_t *test)